gyndlf/ambigious-digits/README.md

 > Describe your model

 This solution uses a convolutional nerual network as this is the best architecture to extract patterns from a visual input.
-When designing the model care was taken to not make the model too large (Too many layers) and overfit, nor too small and underfit.
+When designing the model care was taken to not make the model too large (too many layers) and overfit, nor too small and underfit.
 Numerious iterations were used until the final solution was found.

 A dropout layer was used to reduce overfitting, and max pooling to reduce the dimesion size and extract higher level patterns.